hero media

 The Villa Beatrice is a mix of Art Nouveau and Gothic Revival styles.
 (Credit: Belmond)

 In the 1980s, hotelier Ian Schrager invented the concept of the ‘boutique hotel’, transforming accommodation into cultural hubs and social spaces for both travellers and locals.
-Designed alongside French interior and product designer Andrée Putman, Morgans Hotel opened in 1984 in New York City with a small living-room-style lobby meant for meeting and gathering, not just check-in.
+Designed alongside French interior and product designer Andrée Putman, Morgans Hotel opened in 1984 in New York City with a small living-room-style lobby meant for meeting and gathering.

 A lush rooftop bar is housed within the La Fantaisie Hotel in Paris.
 (Credit: Jérome Galland)